Gerald Jackson describes life as an African American painter in the Bowery, poetry versus hip hop, and the jazz scene of the 1980s.

 SW Well, between the late forties, your father and your uncle being gangsters on the Southside, you went to vocational school and then joined the army?

-SW Talk a little bit more about what happened between the fifties and the sixties.
+SW Talk a little bit more about what happened between the ’50s and the ’60s.

 SW Was it a neighborhood team that you put together?

-GJ Our territory was from 51st Street down to 55th Street down to 63rd Street.
-Everything was called “territories”.
+GJ Our territory was from Fifty-First Street down to Fifty-Fifth Street down to Sixty-Third Street.
+Everything was called “territories.”
 And Jet’s territory was here.
 So and so’s territory was there.
 The white people’s territory was over here.
 You couldn’t go into the white people territory.
 We cannot go in certain parts of the beach over there.
 We can go near the University of Chicago at the beach.
 But Jackson Park and places like that, we could not go.
-So . . .
+So ...

 SW This is the ’50s.